Joseph Fry (type-founder)

-Joseph Fry (1728 – 27 March 1787) was a British type-founder and chocolate maker and founder of the Bristol branch of the Quaker Fry family.
+Joseph Fry (1728 – 27 March 1787) was an English type-founder and chocolate maker, founding the family chocolate company that would later become J. S. Fry & Sons, and founder of the Bristol branch of the Quaker Fry family.
 He was the first member of his family to settle in Bristol, where he acquired a considerable medical practice, and 'was led to take a part in many new scientific undertakings'.